celo-org/celo-monorepo/packages/docs/operations-manual/key-management/detailed.md

 Any Locked Gold Account key may optionally authorize an undesignated key as an attestations signing key.
 Authorized attestations signing keys can sign attestation messages on behalf of the Locked Gold Account in Celo's [lightweight identity protocol](celo-codebase/protocol/identity/).

-Note that the Celo Ledger App does yet not support signing attestations messages and as such attestations signing keys *should not* be generated on a hardware wallet.
+Note that the Celo Ledger App does yet not support signing attestations messages and as such attestations signing keys **cannot be stored on a Ledger hardware wallet**.

 Note that the attestations signing key must first be used to generate a "proof-of-possession" indicating that key's willingness to be authorized as a signer on behalf of the Locked Gold Account.